z0w0/helm/README.md

-* Vector graphics based rendering, allow you to either write art designed for any resolution or still load generic images and render those as you would with any pixel-based direct blitting game engine.
+* Vector graphics based rendering, allow you to either write art designed for any resolution or still load generic images and render those as you would with any pixel-blitting engine.

 * Straightforward API heavily inspired by the Elm programming language.
 The API is broken up into the following areas: